mattermost/mattermost-handbook/operations/research-and-development/product/release-process/playbooks-release.md

 ## Release Timeline

-Schedule for Incident Collaboration releases:
+Schedule for Playbooks releases:

 * Features and bug fixes are merged
 * \(T-3\): Cut a Release Candidate
 * \(T-2\): Smoketesting
 * \(T-0\): Release Day

-On the first Monday of each month, or the next business day, the Incident Collaboration team's Product Manager and Dev Lead choose what version of the plugin they will pre-package into that month's self-managed release.
+On the first Monday of each month, or the next business day, the Playbooks team's Product Manager and Dev Lead choose what version of the plugin they will pre-package into that month's self-managed release.
 The deadline to merge the selected version into the self-managed release is the Code Freeze day.
 An additional round of testing is required to qualify before merging.

 ## Notes